Motive a mystery in Miami area mass shooting

 “Much if not all was burned,” Zogby said.

-Additional reporting by David Adams.; Editing by Eric Johnson, David Storey, Mary Wisniewski and Diane Craft
+Additional reporting by David Adams.; Editing by Eric Johnson and David Storey